Finland: Outage reported after fiber optic cable damaged – DW – 12/03/2024

 Previous breaches raise suspicions of sabotage

 This week's incident follows recent breaches of two undersea fiber optic communications cables in the Baltic Sea.
-In this case, two fiber cables located more than 100 nautical miles (about 200 kilometres) apart in the Baltic Sea bottom were severed, raising suspicions of sabotage.
+In that case, two fiber cables located more than 100 nautical miles (about 200 kilometers) apart in the Baltic Sea bottom were severed, raising suspicions of sabotage.

-The countries bounding the Baltic Sea are the eight NATO nations of Denmark, Sweden, Finland, Estonia, Latvia, Lithuania, Poland, and Germany, plus Russia.
+The countries bordering the Baltic Sea consist of eight NATO nations of Denmark, Sweden, Finland, Estonia, Latvia, Lithuania, Poland, and Germany, plus Russia.

 jsi/ab (Reuters, dpa, AFP)